sparkflows/sparkflows-docs/docs/processors/Connectors/readhivetable.rst

 Read HIVE Table
 ===========

-This node reads data from HIVE table and creates a DataFrame from it
+This node reads data from Apache HIVE table and creates a DataFrame from it

 Input
 --------------